richardwsnyder/stock-watcher/README.md

 ## <a name="db"></a>Database

 ### Heroku
-An easy method creating a postgres database is using the free `hobby-dev` version of [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#using-the-cli).
-The method `ConnectHeroku` Will utilize the database URI that you created with the heroku app, so place that in your `.env` file.
+An easy method to create an always-available postgres database is using the free `hobby-dev` version of [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#using-the-cli).
+The method `ConnectHeroku` will utilize the database URI that you created with the heroku app, so place that in your `.env` file.

+I prefer this method because I can connect to the database from mulitple dev machines that this project is located on.

 ### Local
 I recommend you follow [this](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) tutorial on how to create a database and user profile in postgres to run a local database.
-The same database that you create with those commands will be the one you put in the `.env` file
+The same database that you create with those commands will be the one you put in the `.env` file.

+Again, I prefer using Heroku, but if you desire to have more control over your database, use a local instance.

 ### Stocks Table